syncfusion-content/blazor-docs/blazor/linear-gauge/pointers.md

 ![Blazor Linear Gauge with Marker Pointer](images/blazor-linear-gauge-marker-pointer.png)

-The text can be added instead of rendering a shape as a pointer.
-It can be achieved by setting the [MarkerType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html#Syncfusion_Blazor_LinearGauge_LinearGaugePointer_MarkerType) property to **Text** and the text value can be set using the [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html#Syncfusion_Blazor_LinearGauge_LinearGaugePointer_Text) property in [LinearGaugePointer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html).
+Text can be added instead of rendering a shape as a pointer.
+It can be achieved by setting the [MarkerType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html#Syncfusion_Blazor_LinearGauge_LinearGaugePointer_MarkerType) property to **Text**, and the text value can be set using the [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html#Syncfusion_Blazor_LinearGauge_LinearGaugePointer_Text) property in [LinearGaugePointer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html).

-The text style of the text pointer can be customized using the following options available in the [LinearGaugeMarkerTextStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#properties) tag.
+The following properties in the [LinearGaugeMarkerTextStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#properties) tag can be used to change the text style of the text pointer.

-* [FontFamily](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_FontFamily) - It is used to change the font family of the text.
+* [FontFamily](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_FontFamily) - It is used to change the font family of the text pointer.
-* [FontStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_FontStyle) - It is used to change the font style of the text.
+* [FontStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_FontStyle) - It is used to change the font style of the text pointer.
-* [FontWeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_FontWeight) - It is used to change the font weight of the text.
+* [FontWeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_FontWeight) - It is used to change the font weight of the text pointer.
-* [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_Size) - It is used to change the font size of the text.
+* [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeMarkerTextStyle.html#Syncfusion_Blazor_LinearGauge_LinearGaugeMarkerTextStyle_Size) - It is used to change the font size of the text pointer.

 ```cshtml
 @using Syncfusion.Blazor.LinearGauge;